 To avoid signals from the solvent, a deuterated solvent should be used.
 There is a range of possible deuterated solvents, the most common being CDCl3, DMSO-d6, C6D6, MeOD, CD2Cl2, and D2O.
 Mixtures are also possible.
 Contact the staff if you want to use a solvent which is not available.

 It is also possible to used H2O as a solvent.
 In this case you need to add 10% D2O for lock.
 When using a protonated solvent, the solvent signal needs to be suppressed.
 This puts some limitation on the choice of NMR experiments.
 If a buffer is required, preferable use a phosphate buffer as this does not contain any covalently attached protons.
 Keep the ionic strength to a minimum, as high concentrations of salt will reduce the sensitivity.

 Consider adding a chemical shift reference (TMS for organic solvents, DSS/TSP for water), or use a solvent which already contains it.
 Common deuterated organic solvens can be purchased with 0.03–1% (v/v) TMS.
-Avoid too high concentration of the chemical shift reference low, >10% is enough.
+Avoid too high concentration of the chemical shift reference low, 1% of your main compound is usually enough.
 You just need to see it.
 But, keep in mind that if the concentration is too low, you can mistake impurities in the sample for TMS/DSS.
 Preferably use the partially deuterated form of DSS/TSP.